In March, 2019, David Gudeman wrote a post on his blog entitled ‘You Are Using the World “Logic” Wrong‘.

 Coleman’s use of the term is the stricter, more formal, one.
 Notice, however, that Coleman’s definition of fallacy applies only to the strength or weakness of arguments.
 It cannot apply to arguments where the conclusion is necessarily true if the premises are true.
 He makes this abundantly clear:

 Additionally, as a practical matter, appeals to authority are useless if there is contention.
 All parties to the argument must recognize the authority, or else the argument is ungrounded.
-This is what is meant by “informal fallacy.”
+This is sometimes what is meant by “informal fallacy.”[7]
 Coleman aptly points out that such arguments are not logically invalid and thus not a fallacy in the strictest semantic sense.
 Yet, they are still often informal fallacies: they are ungrounded and do not prove the point.

 Those, like Gudeman, who insist that language can only be used a certain way, miss the point.
 When people make arguments by citing an authority that they know will not convince anyone, they are not being wise.
 They are being foolish.